Eaton Center (Cleveland)

 The Eaton Center is a skyscraper in downtown Cleveland, Ohio.
 The building has 28 stories and rises to a height of 356 ft.
 The structure was one of the structures that expanded Cleveland's central business district eastward in the early-1980s building boom in the city.
+The tower is now home to the Cleveland Metropolitan School District.

 History

 Eaton Center sits on the former site of a local college.
 St. John's College established in 1928 by the Roman Catholic Diocese of Cleveland and had begun to experience a downturn in enrollment.
 The college built a dormitory in 1964 to boost enrollment, but when numbers still didn't increase, the dormitory became offices for the Catholic Diocese of Cleveland.
 St. John's College ultimately closed in 1975, and the facilities merged with the adjacent St. John's Cathedral.

 After reading and hearing that Cleveland's corporate community needed office space, Bishop James Hickey offered the St. John's College land for office space development.
 In October 1980 as papers were signed, Pope John Paul II appointed Bishop James Hickey as Archbishop of Washington, D.C., so Hickey's successor Bishop Anthony Pilla continued with the deal.
 St. John's College would be demolished, but the land would be owned by the Catholic Diocese of Cleveland.
 The proceeds of the land lease would be used by the Catholic Diocese of Cleveland for seminaries and educational ministries.

 Developer Oliver Tyrone Corporation studied St. Peter's Evangelical Lutheran Church's similar land deal in New York City with Citigroup when its famed Citigroup Center tower was built in 1977.